 Supporting and Improving Legacy Data Management Software

-During this project, we improved customer’s legacy software for data management and end users’ satisfaction with it, implemented new features for better supportability, and helped the customer prepare users for migration to a new platform.Download a PDF version of this case study
+During this project, we improved client’s legacy software for data management and end users’ satisfaction with it, implemented new features for better supportability, and helped the client prepare users for migration to a new platform.Download a PDF version of this case study

-When the customer approached us, they were supporting a containerized Linux-based legacy solution for synchronizing data between local and cloud file storage.
+When the client approached us, they were supporting a containerized Linux-based legacy solution for synchronizing data between local and cloud file storage.
 However, they wanted to focus on developing a new cloud-based platform.

 That’s why they were looking for an outsourced development team that could take over maintenance of the legacy system and solve several legacy system modernization challenges:

-- Integrate the team into the customer’s workflow and infrastructure
+- Integrate the team into the client’s workflow and infrastructure

 - Reduce the number of escalated tickets from end users